xghan99/csb-rn409/user-guide.md

 Figure 49: Your Stocks’ Profit and Loss will be displayed in a List

 #### 10e.
 Add other investments with known estimated annual returns
-Goalie allows users to track their investments (other investments with known estimated annual returns).
+Goalie allows users to track other forms of investments (with known estimated annual returns).

 Some examples of such investments include
 * Robo-advisors
-* Banks and interest rate (more of saving than investment but works in this case)
+* Savings/Cash Management Accounts(more of saving than investment but works in this case)

 Navigate to the Investments page on the navigation bar (Figure 50) and toggle the “Other” button (Figure 51)